 The #8 step… Drill a hole for the stem.
 You can also you those beautiful Hobby Lobby Knobs too!

-The #9 and last step in making these amazing pumpkins is to find something decorative that I can glue to the them.
-I had these wooden appliques that I saved from another furniture project and these will really dress them up.
+The #9 and last step in making these amazing pumpkins is to find something decorative that I can glue to them.
+I had these wooden appliques that I saved from another furniture project and these will dress them up.
 If you like stencils, they would look really cute too.
 You could even personalize them with a monogram.

 Leave them as is… Wood Pumpkins

 or Painted Wood Pumpkins!

 These were so fun to make and I’m sure I’ll be making more of these.
 So, what do you think?
 I’d love to hear your feedback on this project, or just to know you’ve stopped by.
 It really does help me know what you like or inspire me with your creativity.
 I’m always up for an idea that I can share with others.